creachadair/snapback/README.md

 ## Quick Reference

-To each of the commands shown here, add `-dry-run` to prevent the tool from making any changes.
-The `tarsnap` tool understands `--dry-run` for creating new archives, and `snapback` includes support for a dry run on `-prune` as well.
+For a summary of options, run `snapback -help`.
+For each of the commands shown here, you can also add `-dry-run` to prevent the tool from making any changes.
+The `tarsnap` tool has built-in support for `--dry-run` when creating new archives, and `snapback` adds support for a dry run on `-prune` as well.

 -  Create backups: `snapback`